Free home visits

 The hearing aid technology levels are named 90, 70, 50 and 30.
 The higher the number, the higher the technology level and the more expensive the model.

-Each model in the Phonak ranges has different names.
+Each model in each Phonak range has a different name.
 These are Nano (invisible in the ear), Virto (in the ear), Audeo (tiny behind the ear), Bolero (behind the ear) and Naida (the power behind the ear).

 This hearing aid brand is owned by Danish company Demant A/S - who also owns Bernafon and hearing aid retailer Hidden Hearing.
 Oticon is one of the world's leaders in hearing aid innovation and was founded in 1904 by one man's dedication to improving his wife's hearing loss.
 Ever since then their motto has always been 'people first'.